-A bio-alternative to constructing outdoor gear
+A bio-alternative to constructing outdoor gear.

 The advent of synthetic materials such as polyurethane and Gore-tex has democratised access to extreme climates.
 Human interactions with these climates are temporary experiences, lasting days to weeks, but they have lasting repercussions for the landscape left behind.
-Waste is a complex issue on the mountains, where climbers frequently leave behind their gear to avoid carrying any extra weight for a safer descent.
+Waste is a complex issue in the mountains, where climbers frequently leave behind their gear to avoid carrying any extra weight for a safer descent.
 There is a need to design gear specifically for short-term use: made from nature, to be experienced in nature.

 Purely by existing, we consume energy in the natural environment.
 The point of Algear is to highlight a move away from the mainstream notion of brutal energy extraction and move towards a mindful form of consumption.
-The ability to cultivate micro-algae allows for a sustainable form of extraction.
+The ability to cultivate microalgae allows for a sustainable form of extraction.

 Algear proposes a future where outdoor gear that protects us from the elements can be created and produced with elements that are abundant to us or with what is left from the past.
-This project contributes to the importance of the leave-no-trace code, through growing a material that naturally biodegrades and nourishes the land in the process, allowing for the conservation of an ecological future through our transient adventures outdoors.
+This project contributes to the importance of the leave-no-trace code, by growing a material that naturally biodegrades and nourishes the land in the process, allowing for the conservation of an ecological future through our transient adventures outdoors.

 Information submitted by the maker and edited by the Future Materials Bank.